KSanthanesh/dosa-palace/README.md

 - git push
 9. Then Go heroku app select deploy tab connect the Github and then select Manual deploy. it will create the app run successfully.

+### Final deployment:
+After finish the project then need to do the following steps:
+1. Debug= False in settings.py
+2. git add .
+git commit -m "deployment commit" git push
+3. heroku setting remove DISABLE_COLLECTSTATIC

+4. Then Deploy and can view the App in Heroku.

 ## Acknowledgement

 - I would like to thank my mentor Rohit Sharma and my tutors Kasia for their helpfulness, constructive feedback and guidance when needed.
 - I would like to thank the staff,students and my peers of Code Institute for their help.
 - I also like to thank Slack Community for sharing the open discussion from various students.
 - I search lots of information from Google, W3 School and Youtube for this project.

-- Thanks for reading my README.md file
+- Thanks for reading my README.md file.